If you have any questions about our fingerprick blood test services, we’re here to help.

 Yes.
-Your test results will be available on our secure online Test Results Portal for you to access.
+Your test results will be available on our secure website for you to access.
 You can grant other people access to your online records or account.

 You may wish to grant access to your healthcare provider, a family member or any other person that you personally designate.
 Access can be granted for specific records or to your complete results profile on the portal - the choice is yours.

-The person(s) you grant access to can login to the results portal and will only be able to view those records that you’ve authorised them to see.
+The person(s) you grant access to can login to the secure website and will only be able to view those records that you’ve authorised them to see.

 If you have any questions or concerns about your test results, please discuss these with your doctor or health care professional.
 If you have general questions about the test service or process, please feel free to contact us.